krzysk1/ryanst/README.md

 1. Unzip file and move the folder "ryanst" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

+2. Copy all *.tsb files from "jungmeister" folder from your Aerofly FS4 installation path into "pitts14\sounds\" folder.

 # Uninstall

 1. Delete the folder "ryanst".